Multiple change point detection under serial dependence: Wild contrast maximisation and gappy Schwarz algorithm: Candidate model sequence generation via WCM principle

-Applying either LD or DC iteratively yields a sequence of nested change point models~\eqref{eq:nested}, on which we perform model selection without ruling out the null model $\wh\Cp_0 = \emptyset$.
-Typically, the thus-constructed sequence of model candidates is much sparser than the sequence of all possible models $\C_1 \subset \C_2 \subset \ldots$ with $\C_l = \{\c_{(1)}, \ldots, \c_{(l)}\}$ and therefore, intuitively, our model selection task should be easier than if we worked with the entire solution path of all nested models.
+with $\wh\Cp_l = \wh\Cp_{l - 1} \cup \{\c_{(g_{l - 1} + 1)}, \ldots, \c_{(g_l)}\}$.
+Theorem~\ref{thm:cp} below shows that the model sequence in~\eqref{eq:nested} contains one which consistently detects all $q$ change points with high probability, as is the case in the toy example given in Figure~\ref{fig:toy}.
+Typically, this gappy model sequence is much sparser than the sequence of all possible models from the solution path and therefore, intuitively, makes our model selection task easier than if we worked with the entire solution path of all nested models.
+We confirm this point numerically in the simulation studies reported in Appendix~\ref{sec:add:sim}.

-\begin{remark} The DC approach in~\eqref{eq:dc} requires the selection of a tuning parameter $Q = Q_n$, which imposes an upper bound on the maximum number of change points.
-This bound should not be too large, as it would otherwise be too challenging to disentangle the effect of very frequent change points from that of the serial dependence.
-Later, we present Theorem~\ref{thm:cp} which permits $Q_n \to \infty$ at a logarithmic rate, and discuss its choice in accordance with this theoretical requirement in Appendix~\ref{sec:tuning}. \end{remark}